Master of Science in Occupational Therapy Admission Requirements

 Both OTCAS and Puget Sound-specific requirements are listed here.
 Unless indicated otherwise, all requirements should be submitted via OTCAS.

 - Apply online via Occupational Therapy Centralized Application Service (OTCAS).
-Applications, along with all supplemental materials, must be submitted by 8:59 p.m.
+Applications, along with all supplemental materials (transcripts and letter of recommendation via OTCAS, and GRE scores sent directly to Puget Sound via ETS), must be submitted by 8:59 p.m.
 Pacific Standard Time on December 1.
+OTCAS can take up to 4 or 6 weeks to process your completed application, so make sure to check your file status online.
+Click here for more information.

 - Graduate Record Examination (GRE) - submit official scores directly to Puget Sound via ETS (Puget Sound #4067).
 Scores should not be more than five years old.
 The last acceptable GRE test date for this cycle is November 1.